La Grange, Texas

 La Grange (/lə ˈɡreɪndʒ/ lə-_-GRAYNJ) is a city and the county seat of Fayette County, Texas, United States, near the Colorado River.
 La Grange is in the center of the Texas-German belt.
-The population was 4,391 at the 2010 census, and in 2018 the estimated population was 4,632.
+As of the 2020 census, La Grange had a population of 4,391.
+In 2018 the estimated population was 4,632.

 History

 La Grange was the site of an early crossing of the Colorado River along La Bahía (Lower Road) of the El Camino Real (Kings Highway), during the Spanish period.
 The earliest Anglo-American settlers in the area were Aylett C. Buckner and Peter Powell, who lived slightly to the west.
 The first Anglo-American settlement on the city's present location was by Stephen F. Austin's band of colonists in 1822.
 John Henry Moore built a blockhouse in 1828 (some sources cite 1826) as protection from the Comanche.
 The building is known as Moore's Fort and can be found today in nearby Round Top, having been moved there for restoration.